-- All pupils will be provided with quality first teaching which is differentiated to meet the diverse needs of all learners; - Pupils with a disability will be provided with reasonable adjustments (such as auxiliary aids and services) to overcome an disadvantage experienced in schools and increase their access to the taught curriculum; - Access arrangements for examinations will be applied for, in line with the individual pupil's usual way of working and JCQ guidelines;
+All pupils will be provided with quality first teaching which is differentiated to meet the diverse needs of all learners.

-- HPRS regularly and carefully reviews the quality of teaching for all pupils, including those at risk of underachievement.
-This process included reviewing and, where necessary, improving teachers' knowledge of the SEND most frequently encountered; - The quality of classroom teaching provided to pupils with SEND is monitored through a number of processes which include: - Classroom observations by the Senior Leadership Team (SLT) and external verifiers; - Ongoing assessment of progress made by all pupils; - Work sampling and scrutiny of planning to ensure effective matching of work to pupil need; - Teacher meetings with SENCO to provide advice and guidance on meeting the needs of pupils with SEND; - Pupil and parent / carer feedback on the quality and effectiveness of interventions provided; - Teacher mark book scrutiny; - Attendance and behavior records - All Pupils have individual targets; - Pupil attainments are tracked using whole school tracking systems and those failing to make expected levels of progress are identified quickly, support and intervention is then discussed and implemented; - Where it is that special educational provision is required to support a pupil's attainment parents / carers will be informed that the school considers their child may require SEND support and their partnership id sought to support this decision.
-The pupils referring school will also be informed of this and support from their SENCO will be sought;
+- Pupils with a learning disability will be provided with reasonable adjustments including additional resources - to overcome disadvantage and improve their access to the taught curriculum. - Access arrangements for examinations will be applied for, in line with the individual pupil's usual way of working and JCQ guidelines. - ➤ HPRS regularly and carefully reviews the quality of teaching for all pupils, including those at risk of underachievement.
+This process included reviewing and, where necessary, improving and updating teachers' knowledge of SEND teaching. - ➤ The quality of classroom teaching provided to pupils with SEND is monitored through a number of processes which include: - Classroom observations by the Senior Leadership Team (SLT) and external verifiers. - Ongoing assessment of progress made by all pupils. - Work sampling and scrutiny of planning to ensure effective matching of work to pupil need. - Teacher meetings with SENCO to provide advice and guidance on meeting the needs of pupils with SEND. - Pupil and parent / carer feedback on the quality and effectiveness of interventions provided. - Teacher mark book scrutiny. - Attendance and behavior records. - All Pupils have individual targets. - Pupil attainments are tracked using whole school tracking systems and those failing to make expected levels of progress are identified quickly, support and intervention is then discussed and implemented. - Where it is that special educational provision is required to support a pupil's attainment, parents / carers will be informed that the school considers their child may require SEND support and their partnership is sought to support this decision.
+The pupils referring school will also be informed of this and support from their SENCO will be sought.